Helpful Topics For Pet Owners

 As a non-profit organization, Adopt-a-Pet.com is committed to supporting animal shelters and rescue organizations in their important work.
 That’s why we feel strongly that your pet’s adoption fee be donated to a local shelter or rescue organization.
 That also helps us keep disreputable breeders from abusing our rehoming service.

 Please, rest assured that the fees collected from your pet’s adopter will be extremely appreciated by the animal welfare organizations they go to support, and the funds will be used to help other animals in need.
-Your cooperation with this policy is crucial in helping this system survive.
+Your cooperation with this policy is crucial in helping this program survive.

 Being honest and providing as much information about your pet is recommended.
 You should be transparent about what you want for your pet, what your pet’s personality is and what your pet really needs (and always be honest about any medical needs and behavioral issues).
 Remember that you want to find potential adopters that are qualified and ready to provide your pet with a home where they can be happy, safe and loved.
 So start off by giving potential adopters all the detail they need to know about your pet so that they can determine if they are a good fit before taking the steps to apply.